-Finally, the surgeon inserts the artificial valve into the aorta.
-The artificial valve (also called a prosthetic valve) may be either mechanical or made of animal tissue.
+Finally, the surgeon inserts the replacement valve into the aorta.
+The replacement valve may be either mechanical or made of animal tissue.
 The surgeon sews the valve to the annulus, which is a ring of tissue that connects to the leaflets of the aortic valve.

 What To Expect

 You will recover in the hospital until you are healthy enough to go home.
-Depending on your overall health, you will likely go home a few days after surgery.
+Depending on your overall health, you may go home a few days after surgery.